data-liberation-project/phmsa-hazmat-incident-reports/README.md

 Specifically, "each person in physical possession of a hazardous material at the time that any of [certain types of incidents] occurs during transportation (including loading, unloading, and temporary storage) must submit a Hazardous Materials Incident Report on DOT Form F 5800.1 [...] within 30 days of discovery of the incident".

+These ["5800.1" forms](https://www.phmsa.dot.gov/sites/phmsa.dot.gov/files/docs/IncidentForm010105.pdf) include details about the location of the incident, mode of transportation, parties involved, hazardous materials involved, causes of failure, fatalities, injuries, financial cost, and more.

-PHSMA publishes those "5800.1" reports [through an online portal](https://www.phmsa.dot.gov/hazmat-program-management-data-and-statistics/data-operations/incident-statistics).
+PHSMA publishes the submitted reports [through an online portal](https://www.phmsa.dot.gov/hazmat-program-management-data-and-statistics/data-operations/incident-statistics).
 That portal, however, is brittle and does not provide a straightforward mechanism to download the full set of submitted reports.

 This repository, developed by the [Data Liberation Project](https://www.data-liberation-project.org/), aims to do the following: